erichuang1/COMP4050Espana-PersonalDiff/Backend/README.md

 # Step 3 - Commands to run after setting up .env file:
 ## If you are running the server in Docker
+1. Make sure `SQLALCHEMY_DATABASE_URI` uses port `3306`.
-1. `docker-compose build` builds the image from the Dockerfile and the precompiled mysql image
+2. `docker-compose build` builds the image from the Dockerfile and the precompiled mysql image
-2. `docker-compose up` starts the docker containers or `docker-compose up --build`
+3. `docker-compose up` starts the docker containers or `docker-compose up --build`
-3. `docker exec -it flask_container python initialise_db.py` to initialise the MySQL database and create tables in the database using the `SQLAlchemy` Models in `models_all.py`.
+4. `docker exec -it flask_container python initialise_db.py` to initialise the MySQL database and create tables in the database using the `SQLAlchemy` Models in `models_all.py`.
-4. `docker exec -it flask_container python generate_cert.py` to generate or renew the self-signed HTTPS certificate.
+5. `docker exec -it flask_container python generate_cert.py` to generate or renew the self-signed HTTPS certificate.
-5. After that, you will be able to go to `Docker Desktop` and see both the containers running
+6. After that, you will be able to go to `Docker Desktop` and see both the containers running
-6. You can access your localhost at port 8001 to access the active flask server
+7. You can access your localhost at port `80` or `443` to access the active flask server
-7. To enter terminal of the `mysql_container` do the following:
+8. To enter terminal of the `mysql_container` do the following:
    1. `docker exec -it mysql_container bash`
-8. To interact with the database itself do
+9. To interact with the database itself do
    1. `mysql -u testUser -p`
    2. Enter the password you set for your database : `testUer123`
    3. `use 4050Backend` to able to write quieries for the tables in that database
    4. `describe unit;` to see all the columns and datatypes in the `unit` table.

 ## If you want to run the Flask Server Locally
+1. Make sure `SQLALCHEMY_DATABASE_URI` uses port `3307`.
-1. Open `.env` file, modify `SQLALCHEMY_DATABASE_URI` to have `@localhost` instead, like this:
+2. Open `.env` file, modify `SQLALCHEMY_DATABASE_URI` to have `@localhost` instead, like this:
    ```bash
    SQLALCHEMY_DATABASE_URI='mysql+pymysql://testUser:testUser123@localhost:3306/4050Backend'
    ```
-2. `docker-compose build` builds the image from the Dockerfile and the precompiled mysql image
+3. `docker-compose build` builds the image from the Dockerfile and the precompiled mysql image
-3. `docker-compose up mysql_container` to start the database server.
+4. `docker-compose up mysql_container` to start the database server.
-4. `python initialise_db.py` to initialise the MySQL database.
+5. `python initialise_db.py` to initialise the MySQL database.
    1. Refer to the diagnostics section if you encountered an error during this step.
-5. `python generate_cert.py` to generate or renew the self-signed HTTPS certificate.
+6. `python generate_cert.py` to generate or renew the self-signed HTTPS certificate.
-6. Optional: To interact with the database, do
+7. Optional: To interact with the database, do
    1. `docker exec -it mysql_container mysql -u root -ppasswordtest123`
    2. `use 4050Backend;` to switch to our database
    3. `show full tables;` to list all tables